Tsenzhab Serkong Rinpoche: Travels

 Rinpoche traveled in India, Nepal, Western Europe and North America.
 Over five visits to Spiti, the Himalayan valley next to Kinnaur, Rinpoche rededicated the most ancient monastery, Tabo Gonpa, and conferred on its monks the empowerments and oral transmissions for its traditional rituals.
 He imported learned spiritual teachers and founded a school for the local children.

-Rinpoche used the offerings he received from his Western tours to commission a large applique scroll portraying the Buddha-figure Kalachakra and a full set of scroll-paintings of the life of Tsongkhapa, which he presented to his monastery, Ganden Jangtsey.
+Rinpoche used the offerings he received during his Western tours to commission a large applique scroll portraying the Buddha-figure Kalachakra and a full set of scroll-paintings of the life of Tsongkhapa, which he presented to his monastery, Ganden Jangtsey.
 He also made extensive offerings to the monks and nuns gathered at Drepung Monastery, Mundgod, in March 1983 for the first full Monlam prayer festival.

 Death and reincarnation

 According to Alexander Berzin, Rinpoche died while practicing tonglen to take on obstacles faced by the Dalai Lama.
-He passed away in village Kibber, Spiti valley, Himachal Pradesh.
+He died in village Kibber, Spiti valley, Himachal Pradesh.
 In 1986, a two-year old boy from village Lari, Spiti valley, was recognised as the reincarnation of Tsenzhab Serkhong Rinpoche.
 He is now formally known as Tsenzhab Serkhong Rinpoche II, and is the spiritual head of Spiti's ancient Tabo monastery.